Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 The biggest consequence is that each platform and CPU architecture, each with its own distinct platform ABI, requires its own unique builds.
 This is one reason projects like `NumPy` distribute [so many binary wheels](https://pypi.org/project/numpy/2.5.0/#files) with each release: projects need to build binaries for each platform ABI they want to support.

-I am glossing over details a little bit here: things like the system libc library implementation (musl vs glibc on Linux) or the compiler implementation (MSVC vs mingw-w64 on Windows) can also impact the ABI.
+I am glossing over details a little bit here: things like the system libc library implementation (musl vs glibc on Linux — the distinction behind the [manylinux](https://peps.python.org/pep-0600/) and [musllinux](https://peps.python.org/pep-0656/) platform tags) or the compiler implementation (MSVC vs mingw-w64 on Windows) can also impact the ABI.
 In many contexts, this complexity is parameterized with a so-called ["target triple"](https://mcyoung.xyz/2025/04/14/target-triples/) like `aarch64-apple-darwin`.
 Each distinct target triple corresponds to a distinct set of ABI conventions that a compiler toolchain must support to generate valid binaries.

 ### ABI Tags and Wheel Filenames: Understanding Wheel Compatibility

-Most popular Python packages ship binaries to the [Python Package Index](https://pypi.python.org) (PyPI) in the form of binary wheels.
+Most popular Python packages ship binaries to the [Python Package Index](https://pypi.org) (PyPI) in the form of binary wheels.
 A wheel is a zip-compressed folder containing Python code and, optionally, compiled artifacts.

-Other posts go into this in a lot more detail, but here we're particularly concerned with the filename of a wheel file.
+Other posts go into this in a lot more detail, for example [Python Wheels: from Tags to Variants](https://labs.quansight.org/blog/python-wheels-from-tags-to-variants) on this blog, or the packaging guide's [overview of package formats](https://packaging.python.org/en/latest/discussions/package-formats/).
+Here we're particularly concerned with the filename of a wheel file.
 Let's consider what happens when I `pip install cryptography` on my development environment running on an ARM Mac laptop:

 ```bash